Capital of the Philippines: Transfer of Nation's Capital to Manila and Designation of Metro Manila as Seat of Government

-During President Ferdinand Marcos' period of Bagong Lipunan (New Society), Quezon City's stature of being the nation's capital was transferred to Manila and Greater Manila Area (later, Metro Manila) designated as the seat of government on June 24, 1976, by Presidential Decree No. 940.
+During President Ferdinand Marcos' period of Bagong Lipunan (New Society), Quezon City's stature of being the country's capital was transferred to Manila and the whole of Metro Manila was designated as the seat of government on June 24, 1976, by Presidential Decree No. 940.
 President Marcos also considered an alternative site for the national capital.
-A joint study was conducted by the architecture and planning offices of Cesar Concio and Felipe Mendoza, comparing the original Novaliches site and a newly reclaimed stretch of land south of the new Cultural Center of the Philippines. but the Novaliches was still chosen for the proposed capital.
+A joint study was conducted by the architecture and planning offices of Cesar Concio and Felipe Mendoza, comparing the original Novaliches site and a newly reclaimed stretch of land south of the new Cultural Center of the Philippines, but the Novaliches was still chosen for the proposed capital.

-During the administration of Fidel V. Ramos there were suggestions during his term to move the nation's capital to Fort Bonifacio as part of the conversion plans then.
+In the 1970s, President Marcos proposed that the national government center would be in Tagaytay, and it was expected that businesses and groups that depended on the government would relocate to the new seat.
+Two decades later, in 1995, when President Ramos proposed the location of the government center to be at Fort Bonifacio, the name would be Aguinaldo, which is named after the country's first president.
+While the idea was to be located south of Manila, on a 5000-hectare area, a river should tarverse the city; proximity to the sea or lake would be desirable; travel time to the nearest airport to have more than 60 minutes; this will also avoid any major fault line, having no buildings and rise high enough to reach 600 feet, which would make the city green; and a national park would feature a network of smaller parks, gardens, and malls.
 While Gloria Macapagal Arroyo proposed that the nation's capital to move to Cebu City.

-Manila remains the capital city of the Philippines, but the administrative and political centers of the national government are spread throughout Metro Manila with the Executive (Malacañan Palace) and the Judiciary (Supreme Court) both in Manila while the legislative branch is located in two separate locations: The House of Representatives in Quezon City and the Senate in Pasay.
-The Senate would eventually move to Bonifacio Global City in Taguig by 2020, while the New Supreme Court Building is expected to be completed before the 2022 presidential elections.
+Manila remains the country's capital city, but the administrative and political centers of the national government are spread throughout Metro Manila, with the Executive (Malacañang Palace) and the Judiciary (Supreme Court) both in Manila. while the legislative branch is located in two separate locations: the House of Representatives in Quezon City and the Senate in Pasay.
+The Senate would eventually move to Fort Bonifacio in Taguig by 2025, while the New Supreme Court Building would also follow suit.